 Yes, you can share student apartments in Madison with your friends, but depending on the property, you may be charged a small fee.
 You can either share an apartment or choose dual-occupancy studios.
 Living in groups may also result in a discount.

 As a result, you can make an informed decision based on your interests.
 Depending on your budget, you can choose between shared and private best off campus housing UW Madison.
-Also if you choose shared living then roommate matching services are often available to help find compatible roommates.
+Also, if you choose shared living, then roommate matching services are often available to help find compatible roommates.

 Yes, you may find furnished Madison off campus housing in the curated list by amber.
 Many off-campus housing providers offer fitness centers for residents.
 Also Some off-campus housing options feature rooftop decks and spas.
 Pet spas are amenities offered in certain off-campus housing developments.

 Capitol District, Willy Street, and Langdon Street are the best areas to find student apartments Madison WI.
-Also some vibrant neighborhoods for off-campus housing include Downtown Madison, the Near West Side, and Near East Side.
+Also some vibrant neighborhoods for off-campus housing include Downtown Madison, the Near West Side, and the Near East Side.
 Tenney-Lapham is a popular neighborhood with a residential feel, close to downtown and scenic lake views.
 The Near East Side offers a quieter, more residential feel while still being close to the university and Lake Monona.

 Off campus student housing in Madison is generally within a 1 to 3-mile radius of major universities like the University of Wisconsin-Madison, providing easy access via walking, biking, or public transit.